SlopeDoc/SlopeDoc.github.io/docs/Primitives/Latex/titles.md

 As titles are unique, you can use them to jump between slides: by pressing ```tab``` you get the list of all titles and clicking on one will make you jump directly to the first slide with this title, useful for questions during presentations!

-Hence it is good practice that each slide has a title (else it will appear in the table of content with its number)
+It is then good practice that each slide has a title (or else it will appear in the table of contents as its slide number).